What Is The Wiegand Protocol?

 If you’re familiar with access control, you’ve probably heard the term “Wiegand protocol” being thrown around before.
 But you may have no idea what it actually is, other than an important part of making any access control system work.
 Keep reading to find out.

 The Wiegand Protocol, also commonly called the Wiegand interface, is a wiring standard found on card readers and access control systems, and has become the most common de faction communication method for such systems since the 1980’s.
 In simpler terms, it’s the wiring standard used to connect card readers, fingerprint scanners or other biometric readers to each other and the rest of the access control system.
 You might also see it referred to as a 26-bit format, referring to the specific system of binary data it uses.

-How The Wiegand Protocol Works: A Little History
+How Does The Wiegand Protocol Work?

 The name “Wiegand” comes from its creator, the German-born engineer, John R. Wiegand, who in the 1970’s discovered that wires made of a cobalt, iron and vanadium alloy will switch polarity when run through strong magnetic fields.
 Placing a sensor coil nearby will be capable of picking up the change in polarity as a high-voltage pulse, and then translate that pulse into data.
 He used these discoveries to create what became known as Wiegand wires and Wiegand cards.

 A Wiegand card uses two short wires, which store data magnetically in the card; these two wires are known as Data low, or Data0 and Data high, or Data1.
 When the card is pulled through the reader, the wires transmit the either high or low voltage signal as 1 and 0’s, respectively, creating a binary data line for authenticating the swipe card’s credentials.
 (There actually is a third wire, as well, providing common ground).